 - 4.2.
 Vehicles emit a range of pollutants that contribute to air pollution and can have harmful effects on human health.
 Promoting active travel and supporting public transport can reduce the number of vehicles on the road and lower air pollution which would benefit health.
-In addition, by encouraging a rapid transition to low emission vehicles this would also reduce air pollution caused by vehicles, creating cleaner air and supporting good health. - 4.3.
-The Air Quality Assessment of the draft Local Plan strategy for development and transportation shows that air quality in Canterbury district will improve as a result of the movement and transport strategy.
-The strategy is designed to improve air quality in our designated Air Quality Monitoring Areas (AQMAs) by reducing trips by private vehicle and facilitating a significant shift in mode share to less polluting forms of travel.
+The draft Transport Strategy (2024) focuses on bus travel and how a transition from journeys made by private cars to journeys made by buses, along with increased walking and cycling, can help alleviate the traffic and congestion issues in Canterbury, while also supporting cleaner air.
+In addition, the council is also encouraging a rapid transition to low emission vehicles which would also reduce air pollution caused by vehicles, creating cleaner air and supporting good health. - 4.3.
+The draft Local Plan contains a bespoke policy on Air Quality (Policy DS16) which outlines the requirements for new developments to contribute to the reduction of emission and better air quality.
+Also, Policy DS13 Movement Hierarchy outlines the preference for sustainable travel modes such as walking, cycling and public transport and sets out the requirement for new development to align with this hierarchy to help minimise trips made by private vehicle and contribute to improvements in air quality.
+Policy DS15 also sets out requirements for EV charging provision within car parks, which will help encourage the use of electric vehicles and help improve air quality.